Free delivery on orders over €100

 Table of contents

 Anyone can experience receding gums at any time.
 It’s not age-related.
 However, there are a number of reasons why your gums might recede.
 Find out what causes them and even what you can do about them here.
+You can read more about how natural toothpaste affects your gums in another blog.

 You can tell if you have receding gums by noticing extra sensitivity in your teeth, such as when you drink hot or cold drinks.
 This sensitivity is caused by the fact that the tooth sleeves are exposed.
 And the influence of hot and cold, even when eating, can be felt.
 By the way, it is different from Lingua villosa, black hair tongue.
 This condition can also be the result of poor oral hygiene, but it occurs on the back of the tongue and not on the teeth.